1. Home

 5.)
 Software and Algorithms:

-• Implements machine learning models for object detection, quality control, and classification.
+• These enable tasks such as object detection, quality control, and image classification.

 Example: An AI model in a smartphone camera enhances photos using computational photography.